Support Us

 Main Tasks and Activities:

-• Lead on the membership recruitment, retention, renewals, and liaison activity across all membership categories (practitioners, groups, organisations).
+• Lead on membership recruitment, retention, and renewals, and liaison activity across all membership categories (practitioners, groups, organisations)

-• Ensure membership admin systems are effectively maintained with support from the Web & Data Manager
+• Ensure membership admin systems are effectively maintained with support from the Web and Data Manager

 • Ensure membership data, trends and statistics are captured and reported in a way that informs WWDN strategic, operational, and financial planning

-• Work with the Head of Communications and Engagement to devise and implement effective membership engagement campaigns
+• Work with the Communications and Marketing Director to devise and implement effective membership engagement campaigns

 • Utilise a suite of communication assets including digital platforms: Newsletters, website, and social media channels – working closely with the Marketing Officer